alfonsoalba/web/_posts/2021-06-10-docker-push-to-gcr-running-gcloud-inside-a-docker-container.md

 version: 1
 ```

-Why "Storage Admin" and not "Storage Object Admin"?
+Why did we chose "Storage Admin" and not "Storage Object Admin"?
 The container registry stores the images and it's layers in a bucket.
 That bucket is created the first time we push the image and, therefore, we need to have the necessary permissions to
 create it.
 The "Storage Admin" role has the permission `storage.buckets.create`, which is the one we need.

-Once the service account is in place, we need to create a key associated to the service account.
-Let's do that:
+Once the service account is in place, we need to create a key associated with the service account:

 ```bash
 % docker run -ti --rm \